 It’s Been Too Long Since Your Last FTP Test

 If you are training regularly, you should reassess every 4-6 weeks.
-While training, as more time passes between testing, it’s highly probable you’ve gotten stronger and that your FTP from your previous test is now too low.
+While training, as more time passes between testing, it’s highly probable you’ve gotten stronger and that your FTP from a previous test is now too low.

-Your New To to FTP Testing
+You Are New To FTP Testing

 FTP testing is a skill in itself—every rider experiences a learning curve as they reassess every 4-6 weeks.
 The Ramp Test is short but challenging, and you have to dig deep in the last few minutes.
 Pushing your limits is a learned skill and one that improves over time.
 With that in mind, new riders can safely assume that their FTP from their early assessments may be close but not spot-on.
 That’s not necessarily a bad thing at first.